 Day 11: Thursday, September 27, 2018, Québec City to Lake Placid, New York

 Today we left Québec City, Canada, and drove the 260 miles (418 kilometers) in 5 hours to Lake Placid, New York, home to the 1932 and 1980 Winter Olympics.
 A quaint town where we walked 5 miles and enjoyed a quality dinner at the Black Bear Restaurant.
-The biggest surprise was to find a tribute to John D. “Jack” Barry, who died at 83 on Tuesday, May 1, 2007, at the Adirondack Medical Center after a long illness.
+The biggest surprise was to find a tribute to John D. “Jack” Barry, who died at 83 on Tuesday, May 1, 2007, at the Adirondack Medical Center after a lengthy illness.
 Not sure, and in fact, doubt, he is a blood relative.
 Thursday, we are off to Rochester, New York.

 Driving through the Adirondack Mountains, beware of stray birds and animals.
 Enjoy the fall colors.

 Day 12: Friday, September 28, 2018, Lake Placid, NY to Rochester, NY